Jason3S/tsbuild-issue/README.md

 ## Why is this an issue?
 Trust

 I'm sure you can understand.
-Trusting the tools that you rely on work as expected is important.
-I think TypeScript is amazing and love how it has helped put Microsoft back on the OpenSource map.
+Trusting the tools that you rely on to work as expected is important.
+I think TypeScript is amazing and love how it has helped put Microsoft back on the Open Source map.
 But, when a tool works unpredictably, it ruins that trust.
+I trust that `tsc` will generate good code.
+I just don't trust that `tsc -b .` will do the right thing without deleting the `outDir` or `*.tsbuildinfo`.

 This issue has been around for a long time, since the `incremental` build feature was introduced.
 So, I didn't use it.
 But recently I have needed to use the `composite` build feature due to trying to support both CommonJS and ESM Modules.
 So it has been biting me a lot.

+I'm logging this issue with the hope that it gets fixed.

 ## Environment